MÁS@MSU: Mentoring for Academic Success

 How are faculty matched with students?

-The Diversity Fellow and Division for Diversity and Inclusion (DDI) will coordinate with interested faculty and students.
+The Diversity Fellow and Division for Diversity, Equity and Inclusion (DDEI) will coordinate with interested faculty and students.
 Faculty mentors may also facilitate the matching process by providing names of potential candidates.
 Students can contact faculty directly to express interest.
 After notice of a potential match is provided, faculty will conduct interviews and formally choose the student research assistant as a result.

 How do I Apply?

-MSU faculty are encouraged to complete and email Faculty S2S Request Form.
-Eligible students can complete and email the Student S2S Profile Form.
+MSU faculty are encouraged to complete and email Faculty Request Form.
+Eligible students can complete and email the Student Profile Form.

-For more information, please contact either Dr. Judith Martinez, Diversity Fellow at JMartinez@missouristate.edu, or Division for Diversity and Inclusion 417-836-6373 or email at firstname.lastname@example.org.
+For more information, please contact either Dr. Judith Martinez, Diversity Fellow at JMartinez@missouristate.edu, or Division for Diversity, Equity and Inclusion 417-836-3736 or email at email@example.com.